About Cancers of the Head & Neck

-Head & neck cancers include different types of cancer that develop in the nasal cavity, sinuses, lips, mouth, salivary glands, throat, larynx (voice box) or thyroid.
-They also include skin cancers occurring in the head & neck area.
-Together these account for more than 5 percent of all cancers diagnosed across the U.S. — a total of more than 100,000 new cases every year.
+Head and neck cancers can develop in multiple areas, including the nasal cavity, sinuses, lips, mouth, salivary glands, throat, larynx (voice box) or thyroid gland.
+They also include skin cancers that occur in the head and neck area.
+Together these account for more than 5% of all cancers diagnosed across the U.S. — a total of more than 100,000 new cases every year.

 - Oral cavity (tongue, mouth) and lip cancer